jacobcoughenour/GodotSteam/README.md

 What's New
 -------------
+**Update 12/2/22**
+- Added: new gmae to game list
+- Changed: added new link for game

 **Update 11/29/22**
 - Added: new game to game list
-- Changed: new details for P2P tutorial, thanks to _
+- Changed: new details for P2P tutorial, thanks to _polyrain_

 **Update 11/13/22**
 - Added: new games to game list